rabbitmq/rabbitmq-website/site/publishers.md

 This strategy can be considered an anti-pattern and is documented primarily for completeness.
 It involves publishing a message and immediately waiting for the outstanding acknowledgement to arrive.
-It can be thought of as a the above strategy with batch publishing where batch size equals to one.
+It can be thought of as the above strategy with batch publishing where batch size equals to one.

 This approach will have a **very significant negative effect on throughput** and is not recommended.